pragmint/open-practices/capabilities/job-satisfaction.md

 ### Time and Resources for Continuous Improvement

 Improving processes and adopting new practices in the spirit of continuous improvement requires dedicated time and resources.
 Employees need regular opportunities to learn, adapt, and refine their skills.
-When organizations allocate sufficient resources to support continuous improvement, we typically see a boost in job satisfaction and performance.
+As DORA found, when organizations allocate sufficient resources to support continuous improvement, there is typically a boost in job satisfaction and performance.

 ## Assessment
 To assess how mature your team or organization is in this capability, complete this short exercise.